Camper van essentials for successful vanlife packing

 What makes your bad days a little better?
 One way I stay sane on my campervan journey is by bringing one or two indulgences to get me through the rainy or, God forbid, broken down days.

-However, I know staying active on the journey is one of the most important factors in having a fun trip: exercise keeps you alert on the road, mentally happy, and helps to regulate sleep.
+However, I know staying active during the journey is one of the most important factors in having a fun trip: Movement keeps me mentally sharp and alert during long periods of driving the road.

-Therefore, it is important to save space to carry your bicycle, yoga mat, climbing gear, hiking shoes, or any other gear you need to stay active!
+Therefore, it is important to make space to carry your bicycle, yoga mat, climbing gear, hiking shoes, or any other gear you need to stay active!

-When I used to go on road trips in the car, I fell into the nasty habit of buying something every time I stopped for gas or the bathroom.
+When I used to go on road trips in the car, I fell into the habit of buying something every time I stopped for gas or the bathroom.
 On one extended weekend trip, I bought every single meal on the road.
-Not only was I kicking myself for wasting money, I had also done a great disservice to my energy levels and digestive system.
+Not only was I kicking myself for wasting money, I had also done a great disservice to my energy levels, digestive system and overall health.

 Now that I know eating healthy is a key aspect of having a good time on the journey, I make sure to plan my meals ahead of time.

-- Coffee maker or hot water pot – Whether you enjoy a cup of java or tea, splurging on your comfort beverage is completely necessary.
+- Coffee maker, hot water boiler: Whether you enjoy a cup of java or tea, splurging on your comfort beverage is completely necessary.

-- Quality bedding – Although initially cost prohibitive, a high-end, comfortable, easy to clean sleeping bag and/or bedding are worth it.
+- Quality bedding: High quality, comfortable, easy to clean sheets, mattress pads and sleeping bags are vital.
 And few things will improve your rest like a quality pillow.

-- Portable toilet – There are times you can’t get to a public restroom, so it’s important to bite the bullet and get yourself a well-designed portable toilet.
+- Campervan Portable toilet: There are times you can’t get to a public restroom, so it’s important to bite the bullet and get yourself a well-designed portable campervan toilet.